Greece › Santorini › Best Hotels

 14. Homeric Poems – Firostefani

-Luxury hotel with a cliffside infinity pool and stunning caldera views conveniently located in the heart of Firostefani.
-All rooms and suites offer terraces with expansive caldera views.
-The Cave Suites sleep up to four with a loft layout, while the Grand Suites offer their most luxe accommodations and include an indoor jacuzzi tub and an outdoor private plunge pool.
-An a la carte breakfast is included and served to each room daily; the pool bar and room service menu feature upscale Santorinian and Mediterranean recipes.
+Luxury hotel with a cliffside infinity pool located in the heart of Firostefani.
+The Cave Suites sleep up to four with a loft layout.
+Grand Suites offer the most luxe accommodations with indoor jacuzzi tubs and outdoor private plunge pools.
+An a la carte breakfast is served to each room daily.

-A premier five-star hotel in Fira that offers a spa and an infinity pool with a caldera view.
-Set in an 11th-century Venetian monastery that used to store the pope’s wine, the hotel celebrates its history with wine tastings held in its three cellars, an impressive menu of fine wines, and a gourmet Mediterranean restaurant designed around wine.
-For families, the hotel offers kids menus, pool toys, babysitting, and a special turndown service for kids.
-Suites are spacious and beautifully appointed, all with private jacuzzis or pools and half with sunrise sea views (not of the caldera).
+Set in an 11th-century Venetian monastery, this hotel offers a unique historical ambiance.
+It celebrates this history with wine tastings in its three cellars.
+For families, the hotel offers kids menus, pool toys, babysitting, and special turndown service.
+Suites are spacious, all with private jacuzzis or pools and half with sunrise sea views.

-Anteliz Suites has a magical mix of dreamy sunsets, supreme hospitality, tranquil surroundings in Firostefani, and easy access to Fira’s best dining and nightlife.
+Anteliz Suites offers a magical mix of dreamy sunsets and supreme hospitality.
+A key advantage is that it has fewer stairs than most other hotels on the caldera.
 Highlights include a pool with an attached jacuzzi, a dining terrace with caldera views, and elegant suites with private, heated pools or jacuzzis.
-Anteliz also has fewer stairs than most other hotels on the caldera.

-A postcard-perfect hotel with dazzling caldera views, incredible Greek-Mediterranean dining, and a refreshing pool.
-Every cave-style suite features hand-crafted architecture, a private terrace with breathtaking views, and perks including a pillow menu and complimentary wine.
+A postcard-perfect hotel with dazzling caldera views and incredible Greek-Mediterranean dining.
+Every cave-style suite features hand-crafted architecture, a private terrace with breathtaking views, and perks like a pillow menu and complimentary wine.
 Most suites add a private plunge pool.

 19. Andronis Concept Wellness Resort – Imerovigli